pingidentity/pingidentity-devops-getting-started/12-docker-swarm/pingfederate-clustering-swarm-s3.md

 ## AWS S3 Bucket Creation and Permissions

-1. Log into your AWS console and navigate to the S3 service.
+1. Log into your AWS console and navigate to the S3 service
 1. Click the `+ Create bucket` button
 1. Give your bucket a name and select a region
 1. Click `Next`